19hours/sg-statutes/Acts/Air Navigation Act.md

 (h) regulation of air navigation services;

+(ha) applying the provisions of this Act or regulations made under this section to unmanned aircraft and their operators (indoors or outdoors), design, maintenance and manufacture with such prescribed exceptions, modifications and adaptations as the differences between the manned aircraft and unmanned aircraft require;

+[Act 16 of 2015 wef 01/06/2015]

+(hb) prohibiting aircraft from flying over such areas in Singapore as may be specified in the regulations where necessary or expedient for the safety of air navigation or for public safety;

+[Act 16 of 2015 wef 01/06/2015]

 (i) the prohibition of the construction of buildings, structures or objects, the restriction of the dimensions of buildings, structures or objects, and the removal in whole or in part or the marking or lighting of buildings, structures or objects (including trees or other natural obstacles) that constitute or may constitute obstructions, hazards or potential hazards to aircraft flying in the vicinity of an aerodrome, and such other measures as are necessary to ensure the safety of aircraft using an aerodrome or flying in the vicinity of an aerodrome;

 (j) the formal proof and authentication of instruments made or issued under this Act or the regulations made under this section;

 (k) empowering an officer authorised by the Authority to give or issue directives or instructions to all or any person holding an aviation safety instrument, being directives or instructions with respect to matters affecting the safe navigation and operation, or the maintenance, of aircraft, and providing for the manner in which such directives and instructions are to be notified;

-(l) providing for a right to appeal to the Minister against any decisions made by the Authority under the regulations (whose decision on appeal shall be final) and the procedure for such appeals;
+(l) providing for a right to appeal to the Minister against any decisions made by the Authority under the regulations or under section 7C (whose decision on appeal shall be final) and the procedure for such appeals;

+[Act 16 of 2015 wef 01/06/2015]

 (m) standards relating to the establishment and use of airspace;